Sony A7 vs A850

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the A7 has an electronic viewfinder (2400k dots), while the A850 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The viewfinder in the A7 offers a wider field of view (100%) than the one in the A850 (98%), so that a larger proportion of the captured image is visible in the finder.
 On the other hand, the viewfinder of the A850 has a higher magnification (0.74x vs 0.71x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Sony A7 and Sony A850 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the A850 and the A7 is in-body image stabilization (IBIS).
-The A850 reduces the risk of handshake-induced blur with all attached lenses, while the A7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A850 reduces the risk of handshake-induced blur with all attached lenses, while the A7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The A7 writes its imaging data to SDXC or Memory Stick PRO Duo cards, while the A850 uses Compact Flash or Memory Stick PRO Duo cards.
 The A850 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A7 only has one slot.